WhatsApp Customer Support: Build a Help Desk That Scales in 2026

 Can multiple agents use the same WhatsApp number?

 Yes — through the WhatsApp Business API.
 The standard WhatsApp Business App only supports 4 linked devices, which is insufficient for team-based support.
-The Business API, accessed through a platform like ChatDaddy's shared team inbox, allows unlimited agents to manage conversations from a single WhatsApp number with features like conversation assignment, collision detection, and internal notes.
+The Business API, accessed through a platform like ChatDaddy's shared team inbox, allows your entire team (up to 15 agents) to manage conversations from a single WhatsApp number with features like conversation assignment, collision detection, and internal notes.

 What percentage of support queries can a chatbot handle?